HPC-Courses/AMSC-Labs/Labs/lab06/README.md

 * The total integral will be the sum of the integrals on the partitions.

 # Exercise 4 (Extra) - OpenMP tasks
-`serial.cpp` provides a naive implementation of a function that builds a kd-tree.
-Parallelize it using OpenMP task.
+`serial.cpp` provides a naive implementation of a function `build_kdtree` that builds a [K-d tree](https://en.wikipedia.org/wiki/K-d_tree).
+Parallelize it using OpenMP task: in particular notice that `build_kdtree` exploits `build_kdtree_recursive` which, at each execution, make two recursive calls.
+Use `#pragma omp task` to make these recursive calls parallel in a way similar to the example in `/Examples/src/Parallel/OpenMP/Fibonacci`. *Hint*: remember to properly manage shared and private variables.